 The following technologies, data, and integrations are useful in successfully implementing this use case.

-The best person to implement this use case is a security analyst who is familiar with network resolution data sources.
+The best person to implement this use case is a security analyst or threat hunter who is familiar with network resolution data sources.
 This person might come from your team, a Splunk partner, or Splunk onDemand Services.

 Setting up monitoring dashboards using Splunk software can take several hours, but after initial configuration, monitoring takes only minutes per day.